HansZimmer5000/PostgreSQL-Deployment-Tester/README.md

 - The program deploys a PostgreSQL cluster via Docker Swarm onto VirtualBox VMs.
 - The program can interact with the deployed cluster.
   - To manually force failure and see how the deployment reacts to that
-  - To execute the pre defined automated tests
+  - To execute the pre defined tests

 ## TODO